scarolyn/NaturalLanguageGenerator/README.md

 the expectation.
 As we added more language, the original tests may have been less relevant in the end when we wanted to change phrasing.

+page.py - flask code to get a webpage
+Integrated flask to host the UI

+/templates/Page.html - code for html webpage